 If you have kids at home, or your home is frequented by kids, then ensure you educate them on what they shouldn’t flush in the toilets or put into the sink.

 For instance, regardless of how tiny dental floss may seem, it shouldn’t be drained down the sink.
-Also, let them know that they shouldn’t play with tiny toys around in the bathtub just in case they get drained and lead to serious clogs.
+Also, let them know that they shouldn’t play with small toys in the bathtub just in case they get drained, leading to severe clogs.

 4. Ensure your shower and bathroom sink have drain stoppers

 You can prevent clogs by filtering what goes into your drain.
-You can simply place some drain stoppers on the shower and bathroom sink drains.
+Place drain stoppers on the shower and bathroom sink drains.

-The stoppers will collect gunk, soap residue, and hair before they get into the drain system.
-If the shower and sink drains don’t have any filters, such items will get into the drain system and cause clogs upon piling up.
+The stoppers will collect gunk, soap residue, and hair before entering the drain system.
+If the shower and sink drains don’t have filters, such items will get into the drain system and cause clogs to pile up.

-Besides placing such filters on the drains, it’s also important to clean them on a regular basis to ensure they function optimally.
-If not, they’ll be another problem since they’ll slow and even clog the drains.
+Besides placing such filters on the drains, cleaning them regularly is essential to ensure they function optimally.
+If not, they’ll be another problem since they’ll slow and clog the drains.

 5. Seek professional assistance for plumbing repair and maintenance

 Whenever you experience the problem of a clogged drain, you’ll probably try to fix it yourself.
-While DIY may work for minor clog issues, it’s not always effective for more serious clogs.
+While DIY may work for minor clog issues, it’s not always practical for more severe clogs.

-If drain clogs reappear quite often, then you might be having a serious issue that can’t be fixed using DIY techniques.
-In such instances, it’s advisable to hire a professional plumber to fix the problem.
+If drain clogs reappear pretty often, you might have a serious issue that can’t be fixed using DIY techniques.
+In such instances, hiring a professional plumber is advisable to fix the problem.

-You can as well ask for assistance from your plumber on the best maintenance plans for your plumbing system.
+You can also ask your plumber for assistance creating the best maintenance plans for your plumbing system.